 Rolls-Royce Car Insurance in Australia - What You Need to Know

 From an insurance perspective, Rolls-Royces are among the most expensive vehicles to insure in Australia.
-Vehicle values ranging from $400,000 to over $1,000,000, combined with hand-crafted bespoke interiors, powerful V12 engines (or electric drivetrains), and specialist repair requirements, result in premiums typically ranging from $5,000 to $15,000 or more per year.
+Vehicle values ranging from $500,000 to over $1,000,000, combined with bespoke hand-crafted interiors, powerful V12 engines (or electric drivetrains), and specialist repair requirements, result in premiums typically ranging from $6,000 to $18,000 or more per year.

-Mainstream Australian insurers generally cannot cover Rolls-Royce vehicles due to value limits.
-High-net-worth specialist insurers like Chubb, or brokers such as Rothbury and Crombie Lockwood, are typically needed to arrange appropriate cover.
+Mainstream Australian insurers may not cover Rolls-Royce vehicles due to value limits.
+High-net-worth specialist insurers like Chubb, or specialist brokers, are typically needed.
+Prestige insurers like Shannons may also cater to this segment.
 See our full Australian car insurance comparison for more.

 Why Rolls-Royce Insurance Is at the Top Tier in Australia